kapouer/url-inspector/README.md

 Limited memory and network usage.

+This is a node.js module.

 It returns and normalizes information found in http headers or in the resource itself using exiftool (which knows almost everything about files but html), or a sax parser to read oembed, opengraph, twitter cards, schema.org attributes or standard html tags.

-This is a node.js module.
+Both tools stop inspection when they gathered enough tags, or stop when they reached a maximum value that depends on media type.

 A [demo](http://inspector.eda.sarl) using this module is available, with [url-inspector-daemon](http://github.com/kapouer/url-inspector-daemon)